zivz/weatherapp_codelab/codelab.md

 }
 ```

-Negative:
+Negative
-`showAlertOnMain` is an extension we'll later add for our ViewController in order to handle alerts
+: `showAlertOnMain` is an extension we'll later add for our ViewController in order to handle alerts

 #### Adding the missing parts in WeatherVC
 We just miss some parts so we can tell the CLLocationManagerDelegate that we'll do the work for me.